0x4248/notebook/01 Areas/Linux/Arch install BIOS.md

 <p class="center" style="margin:0;color:gray;">How to install arch linux on a BIOS system</p>

 ***
-How to install arch linux on a laptop using
+How to install arch linux on a laptop using a BIOS system.

+***Important note***: This install will not allow dual booting since we are not installing with UEFI.
 ## Disk partitioning
 ```
 fdisk /dev/vda
 ```

+>[!danger]
+> **DOING THIS WILL WIPE YOUR COMPUTER**.
+Ensure all data is backed up before installing.

+*Type these and press enter where needed*.
 `n` `p` `1` `ENTER` `ENTER`
 `w`